-Remove honey from hive
+Remove honey from hive.

-Extract and strain honey, store in cool place
+Extract and strain honey, store in food grade containers in a cool place.

-Once the honey has been removed treat colony for varroa .
-Eq.
-With Apiquard or Mags strips

-Restrict hive entrances to prevent robbing
+Once the honey has been removed treat colony for varroa.
+Eg. With Thymol, Formic acid preparations as suitable - refer to NBU guidance on Varroa.
+Restrict hive entrances to prevent robbing.